Xray-App/tutorial-java-junit5-selenium/README.md

 ## Overview

-Code that supports the tutorial [Testing web applications using JUnit](???) showcasing the integration between [Xray Test Management](https://www.getxray.app/) on Jira and JUnit 5, using a custom report.
+Code that supports the tutorial [Testing web applications using Selenium and JUnit5 in Java](https://docs.getxray.app/display/XRAY/Testing+web+applications+using+Selenium+and+Junit5+in+Java) showcasing the integration between [Xray Test Management](https://www.getxray.app/) on Jira and JUnit 5, using a custom report.

 ## Prerequisites